FrankDMartinez/emma/coding guidelines.md

 #Classes
 * Classes should have a single purpose.
 * Data members should be `private`.
+* Function members should be `private` unless necessary.

 #Functions
 * Function definitions never appear in headers unless they are function template definitions; elsewise, unnecessary compilation may result.